next-exp/sw-docs/docs/source/trude.rst

 Given the config parameters, the first step in this city would be to select the dark and light bins to compute the dark and light spectra.

-The light bins will be centered in the light pulse(s) and the dark bins are chosen as an interval of ``integral_width`` bins which ends 2 microseconds before the light pulse begins, as shown here:
+The light bins will be centered in the light pulse(s) and the dark bins are chosen as an interval of ``integral_width`` bins which ends 2 :math:`\mu s` before the light pulse begins, as shown here:

  .. image:: images/trude/wf_intervals.png
    :width: 850